krmaffey/Portfolio/final_proj_p1.md

 ## Method and Medium
 I'll be using [Shorthand](https://shorthand.com) as the medium for my final project.
 I've not used the medium before, but it reminds me of a cross between Prezi and a webpage, and I'm excited to use it.
 I particularly like how it makes it easy to use both pictures and graphics in a way that easily catches the attention of the reader.

-I'll be completing this project by first executing my visualizations.
-Given the way the world works, I'm sure I will run into at least a few snags whether it is with formatting my data or making a visualization that appropriately reflects the data while still telling my story.
-Since I have already had some experience with data snafus, I want to focus first on my visualizations and data before I start piecing the project together.

-However, that being said, I will experiment with Shorthand after making my first visualization so that I have a good sense of how my visualizations appear on the site.
+I'll start to complete this project by executing my visualizations.
+Given the way the world works, I'm sure I will run into at least a few snags.
+Since I have already had some experience with data snafus, I want to focus first on my visualizations before I start piecing the project together.
+However, I will experiment with Shorthand after making my first visualization so that I have a good sense of how my visualizations appear on the site.
 I'd hate to get all the way through making my visualizations only to realize that they don't render well on Shorthand.

 I'll also remain open to this narrative shifting as I work on this project.
 I'd like to think I've done my work here to establish a good framework for the project, but I know that sometimes we learn new things, run into issues, or find cool new data.
 I have attempted to set myself up for success with this first project segment, and I look forward to learning and growing as I complete the rest of it.